mlabs-haskell/lambda-buffers/docs/haskell.md

 ## Product types

-The types `RichDocument` and `String` have been declared as product types in the LamdaBuffers schema using the `prod` keyword.
+The type `RichDocument` have been declared as a product type in the LamdaBuffers schema using the `prod` keyword.

 They become Haskell `newtype` if they have a single type in their body, otherwise they are `data`.